liberland/laws/drafting/drafts/border_law.md

     a) Past and current criminal convictions;
     b) Affiliations with known terrorist or extremist groups; and
     c) Previous visa refusals.
-2) If an Immigration Officer has doubts regarding an Applicant's character, the officer may request that the Applicant provide specific evidence of good character, which may include but is not limited to:
+2) If an Immigration Officer has doubts regarding an Applicant's character, the officer may request that the Applicant provide specific evidence of good character, which may include but is not limited to a:
-    a) A Certificate of Good Conduct or similar document;
+    a) Certificate of Good Conduct or similar document;
-    b) A Police Certificate issued by national or local law enforcement authorities from
+    b) Police Certificate issued by national or local law enforcement authorities from
 ### Article 9: Health
 Any non-Citizen Applicant must comply with the immigration officer if asked to prove that they are not carrying a communicable disease, or their Application shall be denied.